SandraKla/reflimR_Shiny/README.md

 The package [reflimR](https://github.com/reflim/reflimR) and [shinydashboard](https://cran.r-project.org/web/packages/shinydashboard/index.html) (≥ 0.7.2) is downloaded or imported when starting this app.
 The used [R](https://www.r-project.org)-Version must be ≥ 4.1.2 (2021-11-01).

 ### Preloaded dataset
-Data from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/HCV+data) showing AST data has been preloaded into this Shiny App.
+Data from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/HCV+data) showing *livertests* has been preloaded into this Shiny App.
+In addition, the corresponding reference intervals are stored in *targetvalues*.
+The reference interval table has been derived from the data published in the [Clinical Laboratory Diagnostics](https://www.clinical-laboratory-diagnostics.com) by Lothar Thomas, MD.

 ### New data
 These columns should be used for new data: